 Natural disasters are an increasingly serious threat for civil society.
 A fast and effective disaster management crucially depends on the availability of latest information and overviews of the affected areas.
 In cooperation with I.S.A.R.
 Germany we’re developing an autonomous rapid mapping solution that is particularly designed for real-time application, where comparatively large areas have to be assessed in short time by INSARAG certified search and rescue teams.
-The development is based on DLR’s Modular Aerial Camera System (MACS) and is funded by DLR's security research program.
+The development is based on DLR’s Modular Aerial Camera System (MACS) and is funded by DLR's security research programme.

 Example of instantaneous mapped disaster site with 700x400m in dimension.
 Mapping time was less 2 minutes by flight altitude of 200m above ground level.
 Ground resolution is 3cm for each pixel.
-Figure shows a recreated disaster site of federal swiss army which is located in Epeisses, Switzerland.
+Figure shows a recreated disaster site of federal swiss army which is located in Epeisses, Switzerland

 I.S.A.R.
 Germany (International Search and Rescue) is a non-profit aid organization founded in Duisburg in 2003.
 It gathers a team of search and rescue specialists short after devastating accidents and catastrophes, which in most cases is deployed to the disaster affected area within 12 hours.
 The rescue team searches for trapped people and provides emergency medical services following severe earthquakes and floods.
 I.S.A.R.
 Germany has been working under the umbrella of the United Nations since 2007 and was the world's first group to be verified and certified as a 'Medium Team' by the UN Organization INSARAG.

-DLR's security research program plans and controls all research and development activities relevant to defense and security in coordination with its partners in government, science, industry and international organizations.
+DLR's security research programme plans and controls all research and development activities relevant to defense and security in coordination with its partners in government, science, industry and international organizations.
 In this respect, the cross-sectoral field of security research unites core competencies from established DLR program in aeronautics, space, energy and transport.
 In total, over 20 DLR institutes and centers pursuing security-relevant work contribute to the development, testing and assessment of technologies, systems and concepts, as well as the analysis and evaluation of their capabilities for security-relevant applications.